impact-lbl/IMPACT-T/src/Readme.txt

 Note:
 1) The current version of the code is for serial single processor computer with Fortran90 compiler.
-To run the code on a parall computer with MPI, the user has to comment out the line "use mpistub" in Contrl/Input.f90, DataStruct/Data.f90, DataStruct/Pgrid.f90, DataStruct/PhysConst.f90, and Func/Timer.f90.
+To run the code on a parallel computer with MPI, the user has to specify the flag "USE_MPI=1" along with a MPI compatible compiler and linker via the CC and LINK flags when invoking make, e.g. make CC=mpif90 LINK=mpif90 USE_MPI=1.
-The user also has to remove the mpif.h file under the Appl, Control, DataStruct, and Func directories.
-The user also has to modify the Makefile to remove the mpistub.o inside the file and to use the appropriate parallel F90 compiler such as mpif90.
+For CMake users just need to specify "-DUSE_MPI=1" when invoking cmake.
 2) The phaseOpt.py is used to find the driven phase of a RF cavity with initial design phase.
 This code needs to be modified for each input ImpactT.in file in order to use it correctly.